About This Drug

-- Changes in your central nervous system can happen which can very rarely be life-threatening.
+- Changes in your central nervous system can happen which can be life-threatening.
 The central nervous system is made up of your brain and spinal cord.
-You could feel extreme tiredness, agitation, confusion, hallucinations (see or hear things that are not there), trouble understanding or speaking, loss of control of your bowels or bladder, eyesight changes, numbness or lack of strength to your arms, legs, face, or body, and coma.
+You could have changes in your gait, feel extreme tiredness, agitation, confusion, hallucinations (see or hear things that are not there), trouble understanding or speaking, loss of control of your bowels or bladder, eyesight changes, numbness or lack of strength to your arms, legs, face, or body, and coma.
 If you start to have any of these symptoms let your doctor know right away.

-- Swelling (inflammation) in the colon and other severe gastrointestinal complications – symptoms may be loose bowel movements (diarrhea), stomach cramping, and sometimes blood in the bowel movements.
+- Swelling (inflammation) in the colon and other severe gastrointestinal complications which can be life-threatening symptoms may be loose bowel movements (diarrhea) stomach cramping, and sometimes blood in the bowel movements.

-- Inflammation (swelling) of the lungs which can very rarely be life-threatening.
+- Inflammation (swelling) of the lungs which can be life-threatening.
 You may have a dry cough or trouble breathing.